Data mining News

 The top copy data management vendors offer innovative products to reduce the staggering amount of data that organizations create by replicating multiple copies of production data.
 Continue Reading

-The mobile devices themselves present a challenge, too.
-Smartphones, tablets and other devices are increasingly used for a wide range of communications, from calling to video conferencing.
-Unified communications vendors see a potential market for their UC apps, but until those products are as easy to use as the native apps on a mobile device, the market will build slowly.
+Also in this edition, we explore how mobile device trends present networking challenges.
+Smartphones, tablets and other devices are increasingly used for a wide range of communications applications, from team collaboration to video conferencing.
+Unified communications vendors see a potential market for their UC-specific apps, but until they're as easy to use as the native apps prepackaged on a mobile device, the market for UC-specific platforms will build slowly.

-Mobile device trends also are putting a strain on application performance management.
-As more mobile devices request access to servers, enterprises must consider best practices for integrating APM into network management, getting down to granular levels to identify which devices are connected and who is using them.Continue Reading
+With mobile device trends and the need to access enterprise resources, application performance management (APM) is making network management more complex.
+This issue also addresses how enterprises need to develop best practices for integrating APM into their overall network management strategy, getting down to granular levels to identify which devices are connected and who is using them.Continue Reading

 The SAP BusinessObjects Predictive Analytics suite of on-premises and cloud-based tools can be used by data scientists, analytics professionals, as well as less technical teams.
 Continue Reading